 Landscape plants which need less water usually fall into two groups: plants from arid climates and plants from Mediterranean climates which have dry summers.
 Arid plants need less water year round, and include cactus, succulents, junipers, pines and some grasses.
 Dry summer plants grow and flower in the fall, winter and spring and need little water during the summer.
 These include fall and spring flowering bulbs, Mediterranean heather, brooms and native plants, such as Oregon grape and flowering currant.

 There are a few fruits that require less water.
 Apricots, Figs, Grapes, Pineapple Guavas, and Pomegranates require little additional watering once they are established.
 The other fruits and vegetables require regular watering through the summer.
 Some vegetables can get by with less water because they can be planted in the spring or fall when there is natural rainfall.
 Broccoli, cabbage, cauliflower, onions, peas and lettuce will grow well in cool weather.
 They can be planted as early as March.
 All but peas and lettuce can be planted as late as September.
 The cooler weather also encourages them to grow without going to seed (bolting).

 By grouping plants according to water needs, it is possible to use the minimum amount of water.
 Much water is wasted when a plant that needs a lot of water is planted in with plants that do not need much water.
 Providing enough water for some high water need plants may kill some surrounding low water plants from too much water.
 Lavender and echinacea are especially sensitive to over watering.
 If medium to high water need plants are included in a landscape, they should be grouped into areas where they can be watered separately.
 This website includes descriptions of about 900 trees, shrubs, vines, perennials and Oregon natives.
 Their water needs are rated Low, Medium or High.
-There is also a cross reference to look of plants by common names and find the scientific name.
+There is also a cross reference to look up plants by common names to find the scientific name.